apache/beam/website/www/site/content/en/contribute/_index.md

  - A GitHub account.
  - A Linux, macOS, or Microsoft Windows development environment
-      - Required *only* For Windows:
  - Java JDK 8 installed
  - [Docker](https://www.docker.com/) installed for some tasks including building worker containers and testing this website changes locally.
  - For SDK Development:
       - [Go](https://golang.org) 1.12 or later installed for Go SDK development
  - Python 3.6, 3.7, and 3.8.
 Yes, you need all three versions installed.
-      - Required *only* For Windows:
       - pip, setuptools, virtualenv, and tox installed for Python development
  - For large contributions, a signed [Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf) (ICLA) to the Apache Software Foundation (ASF).